 - Management decides it’s not worth it.
 Because change can be costly — in terms of staff time, consultants, technology investment, and so forth, management often loses patience and drops the project when the improvements don’t seem to warrant the investment and disruptions involved.

+A word of caution.
 If you’re busy making incremental changes, be aware that there is an unknown competitor out there, somewhere, who is innovating.
 In his best-seller, Leading the Revolution, Gary Hamel says: “Somewhere out there is a bullet with your company’s name on it.
 Somewhere out there is a competitor, unborn & unknown, that will render your strategy obsolete.
 You can’t dodge the bullet–you’re going to have to shoot first.
 You’re going to have to out-innovate the innovators.”.

 As any number of experts, authors, and others have noted, we all have an inherent resistance to change.
-Thus, if we rely on those doing the work to design the change (as we suggest in article #4 in this series), how can we get them to overcome this resistance and truly innovate?
+Thus, if we rely on those doing the work to design the change (as we suggest in post #4 in this series), how can we get them to overcome this resistance and truly innovate?

 Our experience consistently has been that, if a group has a common purpose and has followed the other steps described in this series, it will find the solution.